Welcome to Tm Hughes & Son Electrical Services. We provide lighting design and installation services in Chelmsford.

 Exterior Lighting

 We offer a full exterior lighting and security light fitting service.
-We can replace the existing lights you have outdoors or design a complete exterior lighting system.
+We can replace your existing outdoor lights or design a complete exterior lighting system.
 Alternatively, we can work to the specifications of your landscape gardener or architect.

 Exterior Wall Lights